 Wales bans singing of ‘Delilah’ during Six Nations

-Choirs at the Principality Stadium will no longer be able to sing “Delilah”, the Welsh Rugby Union (WRU) has announced.
+Choirs at the Principality Stadium are no longer able to sing “Delilah”, after an announcement by the Welsh Rugby Union (WRU) in 2023.

-The Tom Jones song, which peaked at second spot in the British charts in 1968, is a popular crowd standard at Wales games but will not be played or sung when the Six Nations begins in Cardiff on Saturday.
+The Tom Jones song, which peaked at second spot in the British charts in 1968, was a popular crowd standard at Wales games but will not be played or sung at the Six Nations this year.

 The lyrics, penned by songwriter Barry Mason, describe the murder of a woman by her boyfriend after seeing her with another man.

-The ban comes after allegations were made in a BBC documentary last week of a “toxic” culture at the WRU that included sexism, racism and homophobia.
+The February 2023 ban came after allegations were made in a BBC documentary at the time of a “toxic” culture at the WRU that included sexism, racism and homophobia.

 “Delilah will not feature on the playlist for choirs for rugby internationals at Principality Stadium,” a Principality Stadium statement said.